samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Concentration

 Some spells and other effects require Concentration to remain active, as specified in their descriptions.
-If the effect’s creator loses Concentration, the effect ends.
-If the effect has a maximum duration, the effect’s description specifies how long the creator can concentrate on it: up to 1 minute, 1 hour, or some other duration.
+If the effect's creator loses Concentration, the effect ends.
+If the effect has a maximum duration, the effect's description specifies how long the creator can concentrate on it: up to 1 minute, 1 hour, or some other duration.
 The creator can end Concentration at any time (no action required).
 The following factors break Concentration.

 ***Another Concentration Effect.*** You lose Concentration on an effect the moment you start casting a spell that requires Concentration or activate another effect that requires Concentration.